madfish-solutions/quipuswap-core-v2/test/test.md

     - ✅ should fail if not admin is trying to withdraw bid fee;
     - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should withdraw bid fee by admin.

+15. `set_auction_extension`:

+   - ✅ should fail if not admin is trying to setup a new auction duration;
+   - ✅ should fail if positive TEZ tokens amount were passed;
+   - ✅ should fail if admin is trying to set a negative auction duration;
+   - ✅ should setup a new auction duration by an admin.